Ergonomics Is An Ancient Principle

 A link between the amount of time spent in front of a computer monitor and back problems from repetitive strain injury have been medically linked.
 There is no denying that if we ignore the evidence in later life the problems we will face are going to be debilitating and quite painful.

-This is often the reason why many do not consider any potential side effects because they are in the future.
-The dangers of a cutting machine are obvious and it is why health and safety measures are carefully put in place.
-However, the dangers of consistent bad posture and insufficient leg room are just as real.
+This is often the reason why many do not consider any potential side effects.
+The dangers of consistent bad posture and insufficient leg room are real, but that apparent to many.

-Even most employers are now appreciating the value of providing good lumbar support and other conveniences to their staff.
-Days lost because of illness can prove very costly and the provision of the right seating etc is a good long term investment.
+Even most employers are now appreciating the value of providing chairs with good lumbar support and innovative products like kneeling chairs and other conveniences to their staff.
+Days lost because of illness can prove very costly and the provision of the right seating, etc is a good long term investment.

 So in this case science should be ignored at one’s own peril, consider how you work and also how you play, using in a computer is liberating but it could also be debilitating.